 Requests for rooms for private catering should be addressed to the Conference and Accommodation Manager.
 The JCR Dining Room is available for self-catering private functions (see section 19) and, like the Oscar Wilde Room, is booked via the Student Support Administrators.
 Any use of such rooms requires a Decanal permit.

 30. OLD KITCHEN BAR

-The Old Kitchen Bar offers a full range of beverages which may be bought with cash or by UPay (see section 46 below).
-Items bought by card attract a discounted price.
+The Old Kitchen Bar offers a full range of beverages which may be bought with debit card or by UPay (see section 46 below).

 The Bar is open as follows: